For Startups

 Citations are mentions of your business name, address, and phone number (NAP) on other websites.
 They help Google verify that your business is legitimate and confirm your location.

-Ensure NAP consistency.
-Your business name, address, and phone number must be identical everywhere.
-"123 Main Street" and "123 Main St." are seen as different by search engines.
-Pick one format and stick with it across all citations.
+- Ensure NAP consistency.
+Your name, address, and phone number must be identical everywhere.
+"123 Main Street" and "123 Main St." read as different to search engines.
+Pick one format and stick with it across every citation.

-Target industry-specific directories.
-If you are a restaurant, get listed on TripAdvisor, OpenTable, and Zomato.
-If you are a contractor, list on HomeAdvisor and Angi.
-These niche directories often rank well for local searches in your industry.
+- Target industry-specific directories.
+Restaurants belong on TripAdvisor, OpenTable, and Zomato.
+Contractors belong on HomeAdvisor and Angi.
+Niche directories often rank well for local searches in your industry.

 4. Review Generation Strategies